 We love to travel and explore new places – but the first part of any adventure is getting there.
 If you travel with dogs or other pets, you know this to be especially true.

-So much thought goes into packing for all of their needs and making sure all of the necessary details are covered can be exhausting.
+So much thought goes into finding dog boarding kennels Melbourne and packing for all of their needs if they’re coming with us on the trip.
+Making sure all of the necessary details are covered can be exhausting.
 Anything that lowers or eliminates some of these stressors is definitely a win.
 One of those things is insurance.
 We’re insured by Zecoverage, you can see their quotes at https://www.zecoverage.com/dodge-ram-insurance.

 If you’re traveling by car, one of the questions you’ve most likely asked yourself is, “How do we keep our pups safe and secure while we drive to our destination?”
 Well, these orthopedic dog bed from Bobby Bed can be a good choice for this situation, if you think your car is not secure then getting a car o a van that is should be a priority, click here for more information about this.

 There are many schools of thought when it comes to securing pets in vehicles, and we’ve experimented with a few in our time traveling with our pups.
 When they were both young, we kept them in the backseat, unsecured.
 However, if you know our dogs, you know that their energy levels usually have them busting at the seams, so they would constantly pace around in the backseat.
 Getting a popular puppy trainer at the early stages might prove helpful for the dog owners in the long run.

 Raleigh even liked to place her front paws on the center console, which is incredibly dangerous for two reasons: 1) If we had to brake suddenly she would likely go flying into the front seat or windshield, and 2) It was distracting for the driver to constantly be trying to get her off the console.

 We quickly realized that this method was not going to work, as we wanted to secure our dogs better to ensure optimal safety for the whole family.